jdevera/misc-scripts/README.md

 - **json-to-yaml** - Convert JSON files to YAML format

+- **chezmoi-pick-file** - Interactively select a chezmoi-managed file with fzf

 - **git-branches** - Display git branches organized by category with color coding

 - **relpath** - Print a path relative to another directory